Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    :align: center

 The GIF shows an example of input parameters that can be used to successfully execute a sponsored ``transfer`` transaction.
-The transaction should be successfully submitted by the back end to the blockchain which can be checked on the blockchain explorer by clicking the transaction hash displayed at the front end.
+The transaction should be successfully submitted by the backend to the blockchain which can be checked on the blockchain explorer by clicking the transaction hash displayed at the frontend.
 You can also check that your ``to`` account is now the owner of the ``token_id``.

 When exploring the code, you will realize that the input parameter to the ``permit`` function and the ``message`` that is signed in the wallet are rather complex.
 For example, the ``message`` for the sponsored ``transfer`` transaction is as follows: